-In February 2018, Governor Roy Cooper laid out his priorities for workforce development, desiring North Carolinians to be better educated, healthier, and have more money in their pockets so that they can live more abundant, purposeful lives.
-Governor Cooper's NC Job Ready Initiative is built on three core principles: skills and education attainment so North Carolinians are ready for the jobs of today and tomorrow, employer leadership to remain relevant to evolving industry needs, and local innovation to take great ideas and apply them statewide.
+Governor Cooper wants North Carolinians to be better educated, healthier, and have more money in their pockets so that they can live more abundant, purposeful lives.
+The linchpin to achieving that goal is to help people get good-paying jobs to support themselves and their families.

+In February 2018, Governor Cooper laid out the core principles of his job readiness initiative, NC Job Ready NC Job Ready is built on three core principles: skills and education attainment so North Carolinians are ready for the jobs of today and tomorrow, employer leadership to remain relevant to evolving industry needs, and local innovation to take great ideas and apply them statewide.

-North Carolina's workforce development system, NCWorks, is a statewide partnership that is putting people back to work and helping businesses connect with the talented workers they need.
-This system consists of programs and networks designed to enable individuals to succeed in the workplace by providing skill development, training and employment services and to help businesses obtain a skilled workforce by providing employment services, training programs, and subsidized employment.
+North Carolina's workforce development system, NCWorks, is a statewide partnership that helps unemployed and underemployed people find new or better employment, and helps businesses connect with the talented workers they need.
+The NCWorks system is essential to NC Job Ready.
+The system consists of programs and networks designed to help individuals succeed in the workplace by providing skill development, training and employment services to employees and by helping businesses obtain a skilled workforce by providing employment services, training programs, and subsidized employment.